uonline/uonline/README.md

 9. Something is still wrong?
 404? `.htaccess` problem.
 Enable `mod_rewrite`, edit your apache config and tell it the magic phrase `AllowOverride All`.
 10. Now it must be up and running.
 One more thing!
 Navigate to `http://your_project_url/init.php` and create some tables.
 It cannot connect to database?
 Make sure `mysql` and `mysqli` extensions are enabled.
 In Debian, you will need a package named `php5-mysql`.
 11. Tables are created and filled with some test data.
 Gooooood.
 Well, now you probably want to fill it with real data. `git submodule update --init` (maybe change its path to `https://github.com/m1kc/unify.git` in `.gitmodules` first), `php locparse.php --validate unify`, `php locparse.php --export unify`.
+12. Add an admin.
+Navigate to `http://your_project_url/add-admin.php` and do the thing.
+13. OH, A NASTY BUG!
+Default location is not set.
+We will fix it, honestly.
+But for now...
+Run mysql client and say `update uniusers set location=2147483647` in your database.